weiszd1119/vizsgaremek-weiszd1119/README.md

 ## Authors

-* The test items were created by [WEISZ, Dávid AKA weiszd1119](https://github.com/weiszd1119), participant of the Codecool Test Automation course between 11/04/2022 - 24/06/2022.
+* The test items were created by [Weisz, Dávid aka weiszd1119](https://github.com/weiszd1119), participant of the Codecool Test Automation course between 11/04/2022 - 24/06/2022.
 * The examination papers and thi documentation is available on [GitHub](https://github.com/weiszd1119/vizsgaremek-weiszd1119).
 </div>